SciML/DiffEqBayes.jl/README.md

 ### Using save_idxs to declare observables

 You don't always have data for all of the variables of the model.
-In case of certain latent variables you can utilise the `save_idxs` kwarg to declare the oberved variables and run the inference using any of the backends as shown below.
+In case of certain latent variables you can utilise the `save_idxs` kwarg to declare the observed variables and run the inference using any of the backends as shown below.

 ```julia